MicrosoftDocs/cloud-adoption-framework/docs/governance/journeys/complex-enterprise/resource-consistency-evolution.md

 1. As an external dependency, the cloud operations team will need to define operational monitoring tooling, business continuity and disaster recovery (BCDR) tooling, and automated remediation tooling.
 The cloud governance team can then support necessary discovery processes.
     1. In this use case, the cloud operations team chose Azure Monitor as the primary tool for monitoring mission-critical applications.
-    2. The team also chose Azure Site Recovery as the primary BCDR tooling.
+    1. The team also chose Azure Site Recovery as the primary BCDR tooling.
-2. Azure Site Recovery implementation.
+1. Azure Site Recovery implementation.
     1. Define and deploy Azure Vault for backup and recovery processes.
-    2. Create an Azure Resource Management template for creation of a vault in each subscription.
+    1. Create an Azure Resource Management template for creation of a vault in each subscription.
-3. Azure Monitor implementation.
+1. Azure Monitor implementation.
     1. Once a mission-critical subscription is identified, a log analytics workspace can be created using PowerShell.
 This is a predeployment process.

 **Individual cloud adoption subscription:** The following will ensure that each subscription is discoverable by the monitoring solution and ready to be included in BCDR practices.

-1. Azure Policy for mission-critical nodes
+1. Azure Policy for mission-critical nodes:
     1. Audit and enforce use of standard roles only.
-    2. Audit and enforce application of encryption for all storage accounts.
+    1. Audit and enforce application of encryption for all storage accounts.
-    3. Audit and enforce use of approved network subnet and VNet per network interface.
+    1. Audit and enforce use of approved network subnet and VNet per network interface.
-    4. Audit and enforce the limitation of user-defined routing tables.
+    1. Audit and enforce the limitation of user-defined routing tables.
-    5. Audit and enforce the deployment of Log Analytics agents for Windows and Linux virtual machines.
+    1. Audit and enforce the deployment of Log Analytics agents for Windows and Linux virtual machines.
-2. Azure blueprint
+2. Azure blueprint:
     1. Create a blueprint named `mission-critical-workloads-and-protected-data`.
 This blueprint will apply assets in addition to the protected data blueprint.
-    2. Add the new Azure policies to the blueprint.
+    1. Add the new Azure policies to the blueprint.
-    3. Apply the blueprint to any subscription that is expected to host a mission-critical application.
+    1. Apply the blueprint to any subscription that is expected to host a mission-critical application.

 ## Conclusion